By Richard Buggs January 25, 2017

 "My true awakening occurred when I left India and arrived at CIIS to study in the Drama Therapy program, where I discovered the power of meditation and mindfulness," she says.
 "That journey of self-awareness and introspection really taught me we are not who we think we are.
 The conditions of childhood do not define us.
 I learned that breaking free from the past and entering the present moment to live fully in the here and now is the most important journey we can take."

 This philosophy became the inspiration of Tsabary's work with clients as she applied the Drama Therapy skill of quickly improvising solutions to problems.
-She was greatly influenced by her classes with faculty members Renee Emunah and Eva Leveton and expresses deep gratitude to them.
+She was greatly influenced by her classes with faculty members Renee Emunah and Eva Leveton, and she expresses deep gratitude to them.

 "We live in a time where there is the plague of doing, doing, doing that creates an internal disconnect within parents as they race against the clock," she says.
 Tsabary observes that "childhood has become this big competition for achievement.
 This gives the child the message that they always have to achieve or become something in order to be worthy... rather than to unfold into who they already are."